mozilla-services/docs/source/storage/apis-1.1.rst

 **503**

-    Indicates, in conjuction with the **Retry-After** header, that the server is undergoing maintenance.
+    Indicates, in conjunction with the **Retry-After** header, that the server is undergoing maintenance.
 The client should not attempt another sync for the number of seconds specified in the header value.
 The response body may contain a JSON string describing the server's status or error.